 - 1.1 This Act came into effect in 2000 and, amongst other things, it provides a framework within which Directed Surveillance can take place with due regard to human rights. - 1.2 Authorisations for Directed Surveillance can only be given for the purpose of preventing or detecting crime where the offence is punishable by a maximum term of at least 6 months' imprisonment or relates to the underage sale of alcohol or tobacco. - 1.3 The material obtained through Directed Surveillance may be used as evidence in criminal proceedings.
 The proper authorisation of surveillance should ensure the admissibility of such evidence under the common law, Section 78 of the Police and Criminal Evidence Act 1984 and the Human Rights Act 1998. - 1.4 The Council will not use Directed Surveillance:- - Unless it is necessary to do so. - In a disproportionate way. - 1.5 In general, the Council will not use Covert Human Intelligence Sources.
-If there appears to be a need to employ them, the application must be authorised by either the Chief Executive or the Director of Legal and Governance. - 1.6 Officers who authorise Directed Surveillance are responsible for granting, reviewing and cancelling authorisations. - 1.7 Corporate responsibility for monitoring the use of covert surveillance rests with the Executive Director, Resources, who is the designated Senior Responsible Officer. - 1.8 The Internal Audit Service will periodically review this area of work. - 1.9 Inspections on the use of this Code of Practice will be carried out by Inspectors of the Office of Surveillance Commissioners.
+If there appears to be a need to employ them, the application must be authorised by either the Chief Executive or the General Counsel, Legal Services and following advice from the SRO. - 1.6 Officers who authorise Directed Surveillance are responsible for granting, reviewing and cancelling authorisations. - 1.7 Corporate responsibility for monitoring the use of covert surveillance rests with the Chief Operating Officer, who is the designated Senior Responsible Officer. - 1.8 The Internal Audit Service may periodically review this area of work. - 1.9 Inspections on the use of this Code of Practice will be carried out by Inspectors of the Investigatory Powers Commissioners Office (IPCO).